 The concentrated focus required during pilates practice trains your nervous system to maintain awareness of your body position throughout the day.
 You begin to notice when your shoulders creep up toward your ears or when your head drifts forward, allowing you to make corrections before discomfort sets in.

 This awareness doesn’t happen overnight, but consistent practice with pilates exercises for posture gradually rewires your postural reflexes.
 You stop relying on external reminders and develop an internal sense of what good posture feels like.
+This took about 6-8 weeks for me to develop reliably.

 The Concentration Factor